MegaPast2Future/PHYLACINE_1.2/docs/README.md

 To cite PHYLACINE, please use the following:
 >Faurby, S., Davis, M., Pedersen, R. Ø., Schowanek, S. D., Antonelli, A., & Svenning, J.-C. (In Review).
 PHYLACINE 1.2: The Phylogenetic Atlas of Mammal Macroecology.
 Ecology.

-If you have an error to report or a suggestion to improve the database, please contact us through this form.
+If you have an error to report or a suggestion to improve the database, please contact us through this [form](https://docs.google.com/forms/d/e/1FAIpQLSeo0vEbt7IO6DV0FXLt8wzgXVXEcw2lYHzJeItbA_CiM-PjSw/viewform?usp=sf_link).

-If you would like to see the latest development version of PHYLACINE, please visit our [GitHub repo](https://github.com/MegaPast2Future/PHYLACINE_1.2).
+If you would like to see the latest development version of PHYLACINE or start a pull request, please visit our [GitHub repo](https://github.com/MegaPast2Future/PHYLACINE_1.2).

 ------